noncorpus/DnD5e/An Umbral Zenith/README.md

 Roll 20: https://app.roll20.net/campaigns/details/1956160/an-umbral-zenith

+# Episode 2
+**2/20/2017**
+- We awaken the Tengu and interrogate
+- Want the shiny thing for various things (enlightenment, rapture)
+- Gathering these amulets from other things
+- Known by Tengu since he was a hatchling (Karl)
+- We exit the side door as we hear keys entering the orchestra hall
+- Tengu are part of the Cult of the Shrouded
+- Undead, cult (religous), rock is arcana, and Tengu is animal handling (Whistle is asking where they gather)
+- Sentient undead - death knight; skeletal mage (probably not a lich)
+- Cult of the Shrouded is one of the oldest.
+Usually not in trouble legally, but accost travelers.
+They think that if they steal enough of things, they'll achieve sentience.
+- Believe that the people they accost are more than what they appear to be (shapeshifters? something else?)
+A key, letter opener....random shit.
+They're hyper competitive.
+- Rock - alabaster color (or a polished granite), kind of looked like a human heart. kinda looks like it had a valve.
+Could be used for enchancements.
+Abderation, divination?
+Enchanted for a purpose, but not sure what?

 # Episode 1
 **1/30/2017**
 - We meet our heroes and and Janella is hit by a powder (carion powder) and is being rolled over by a Tengu (wearing in a dark grey cloak)